TedHusted/awake/awake.md/awake.md

 “I’m not convinced the blurs are drones,” says Callahan.

-“Even so, if self-driving vehicles are being built with a test mode,” says Park, “there have to be more safeguards.
+“Even so, if self-driving vehicles are being built with a test mode.” says Park.
+“There have to be more safeguards.
 Besides needing special controllers, there should be a switch to enable test mode that shows up in the vehicle setting log.”

 “And there should be a power-on-self-test that confirms that the ERD is operational,” Tate suggests.